White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 Secretary of State Mike Pompeo appeared before the Senate Foreign Relations Committee on Wednesday afternoon to answer questions about what Trump and Putin discussed in their two-hour private meeting.

-Pompeo told senators how strongly he has warned the Russians not to interfere in American elections following the wave of "active measures" they launched against the United States in 2016.
+Pompeo told senators how strongly he has warned the Russians not to interfere in American elections after the wave of "active measures" they launched against the United States in 2016.

 He also urged senators to consider the policies Trump has adopted toward Russia, apart from his rhetoric about the attack on the election.
-Trump's administration has imposed 213 Russian sanctions, Pompeo said, expelled 60 Russian intelligence officers, supported the U.S. military posture in Europe and taken other steps.
+Trump's administration has imposed 213 Russian sanctions, Pompeo said, expelled 60 Russian intelligence officers and supported the U.S. military posture in Europe.

-Pompeo also called attention to the military aide the United States is providing to Ukraine and Georgia that, as he said, was not forthcoming under President Barack Obama.
+Pompeo also called attention to the military aid the United States is providing to Ukraine and Georgia that, as he said, was not forthcoming under President Barack Obama.

 The special counsel

-Note: An earlier version of this story misspelled Sen. Lindsey Graham's first name as Lindsay.
-In addition, the story incorrectly referred to the Senate Foreign Relations Committee as the Foreign Affairs Committee.